UBC-CIC/antimicrobial_app_smart_fhir/README.md

 # High Level Architecture

 <img src="./docs/images/architecture_diagram.png"  width="500"/>

+# Development
+To learn more details about this application, please read our [Development Document](./docs/development_document.md)

 # Deployment
 To deploy this solution into your AWS Account please follow our [Deployment Guide](./docs/deployment_guide.md)